AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 This mask appears to be a traditional Kabuki theatre mask, depicting someone with closed eyes and small facial features, perhaps asleep or in quiet contemplation.
 The mask appears to have been imbued with some illusionary magic, though whether this is a blessing or a curse is unclear.

 When you put on the mask you can choose to cast the Disguise Self spell.
 The spell lasts until you take of the mask, and the DC of the Intelligence (Investigation) for discovering the illusion is 20.
 While wearing the mask you are unable to speak, or cast spells requiring verbal components.

-#### Kenzo's Jitte

-*Weapon (Jitte), Unique, Minor* </br>
-This Jitte was a treasured weapon of Dojo Sensei Kenzo, which he had by his side for much of his life and used to teach martial arts to his students.
-If you successfully use the Disarming feature to disarm a creature, you get advantage with all attacks with this jitte and with the disarmed weapon against that creature until the end of your next turn.

 {{pageNumber,auto}}
 {{footnote PART 1 | THE INFINITE LIBRARY}}